2 Samuel 1 – David Mourns the Death of Saul

 b.
 I am an Amalekite: If we do take the Amalekite’s story as true, this is a chilling statement.
 In a unique war of judgment, God commanded Saul to completely destroy the people of Amalek (1 Samuel 15:2-3).
 Saul failed to do this – and an Amalekite brought a bitter end to his tragic life.

-· Like our fleshly nature, God commanded a permanent state of war against Amalek (Exodus 17:16).
+· God commanded a permanent state of war against Amalek (Exodus 17:16).

-· Like our fleshly nature, the battle against Amalek is only won in the context of prayer and seeking God (Exodus 17:11).
+· The battle against Amalek is only won in the context of prayer and seeking God (Exodus 17:11).

-· Like our fleshly nature, God promises to one day completely blot out the remembrance of Amalek (Exodus 17:14).
+· God promises to one day completely blot out the remembrance of Amalek (Exodus 17:14).

-· Like our fleshly nature, Amalek was once first but will one day be last (Numbers 24:20).
+· Amalek was once first but will one day be last (Numbers 24:20).

-· Like our fleshly nature, Amalek allies itself with other enemies in battle against God’s people (Judges 3:13).
+· Amalek allies itself with other enemies in battle against God’s people (Judges 3:13).

 ii.
 Using this picture, we see that Saul’s failure to deal with Amalek when God told him to resulted in ruin, with an Amalekite delivering the death-blow.
 In the same way, when we fail to deal with the flesh as God prompts us, we can expect that area of the flesh to come back and deliver some deadly strikes.